These are indicative optional modules which may vary year-on-year.

 From the shop-floor to the board-room the ways individuals and teams employ digital technology to execute strategy can make the difference between success and failure.
 Using the latest strategy learning techniques used in leading firms and consultancies (business simulations, interactive workshops, live video case studies, apprentice-style challenges), this module will take you on a learning journey.
 At the end of the module, through analysis and immersion in real-life strategy situations, you will develop a toolkit to help grow as competent strategists and deal with agile transformations.
 These skills are essential for a career in consultancy or strategy roles.

-Global Challenges in Management & Sustainability
+Global Challenges in Management and Sustainability

 This module will provide you with the theoretical foundations, appropriately supported by real-life examples, to help understand how global business works today.